multiplanetaryhomestead/manifesto/README.md

 # Multiplanetary Homestead Manifesto

-## Purpose
+## Preamble

-To guide the development of post-scarcity space-faring single-family homesteads
+The purpose of this manifesto is to establish a core set of principles to guide the development of (space-faring) permaculture homesteads (eco-homes or eco-villages) as a means to eliminate artificial scarcity.

 ## Principles of a Solarpunk Multiplanetary Homestead